- About Bard

 Chris Washburne and the SYOTOS Band Perform with Claudette Sierra at the Fisher Center

-The Richard B. Fisher Center for the Performing Arts at Bard College and Catskill Jazz Factory present Chris Washburne and the SYOTOS Band featuring vocalist Claudette Sierra on Valentine's Day, Friday, February 14 at 7:30 p.m. in the Fisher Center’s Theater Two.
+The Richard B. Fisher Center for the Performing Arts at Bard College and Catskill Jazz Factory present Chris Washburne and the SYOTOS Band featuring vocalist Claudette Sierra on Valentine's Day, Friday, February 14 at 7:30 p.m. in the Fisher Center’s LUMA Theater.
 Fusing strands of Afro-Cuban, funk, jazz, gospel, and contemporary classical music, SYOTOS boasts stars from the ensembles of Tito Puente, Eddie Palmieri, and Ray Barretto.

 Bard Works Provides Career Development for Juniors and Seniors